 But before you start arguing with your crazy coworker do the double-twisting and change the words around.
 Now she’s saying, “You provided all the needed information and I just didn’t do my part.”

 Yep.
 That’s true.

 All of the sudden things make sense.
 The craziness turns into truth.
 And you can deal with it.
 And try to find a solution.
-How crazy the solution would be.
+Any solution.
+However crazy the solution would be.

 Don’t label people too fast